France readies response to "shock" industry review

 He is not expected to tackle the issue of payroll charges before a review on welfare financing in January.

-Many economists fear the report by Gallois, ex-chief of aerospace group EADS, could end up stuck on a shelf alongside a similar review ordered by Sarkozy when he took office in 2008.
-That report, by economist Jacques Attali, also called for an overhaul of labor laws and cuts to labor costs.
+Many economists fear the report by Gallois, ex-chief of aerospace group EADS EAD.PA, could end up stuck on a shelf alongside a similar review ordered by Sarkozy when he took office in 2008.
+That report, by economist Jacques Attali, also called for an overhaul of labour laws and cuts to labour costs.

 "The worst would be for this to end up in our cemetery of buried reports," Le Figaro daily said of the Gallois review. ($1 = 0.7785 euros)